 Neem oil is known to kill scabies mites, and it prevents their ability to grow and breed.
 Neem also numbs pain and relieves itching, making it perfect to treat scabies symptoms as well.

 A study conducted in India evaluated 814 patients with scabies who used a paste made from neem oil and turmeric for treatment.
 A cure was obtained within three to 15 days in 97 percent of the cases — plus, no toxic or adverse reactions were observed.
-Researchers claim that this is a safe and effective alternative that is also cheap and easily available, which can be especially important when treating villagers or communities in developing countries.
-(7)

 5. Clove Oil